 Darren is unusual amongst barristers in that he actually enjoys credit hire work and happily accepts instructions in those cases in the upper reaches of the fast track and multi-track all over the country and as a result is regularly seen in courts across England and Wales.

 Clients not only receive excellent legal advice but advice which is practical and commercially based.

 Darren had considerable experience of other careers before he joined the Bar.

 After leaving University with a degree in Electronic Systems Engineering Darren enjoyed a career as an Army officer in the Royal Electrical and Mechanical Engineers.
 Following this he incorporated and ran two companies with great success; firstly as a Managing Director of a company dealing with international property sales for 7 years and secondly managing his own I.T. business for several years before coming to the Bar.
-His life experiences ensure that his clients not only receive excellent legal advice but advice which is presented with a practical, robust and common sense approach.

-Darren’s practice involves a wide range of civil matters.
+Darren’s practice historically involved a wide range of civil matters.
 He has a wealth of advocacy experience in all types of interlocutory applications and fast track and multi-track trials in the County Court and High Court.
 He appeared for the Appellant in the case of Howlett v Davies EWCA Civ 1696, WLR(D) 715 which considered fundamental dishonesty and QOWCS.